HeroicKatora/git-hackme/Readme.md

   scheme should remain readable when text is selected since this is the most basic workflow.
 There should be a 'Copy' button.

+- [ ] The index page should copy repository descriptions and names.

 - [ ] Does not support the Windows target, even for contributors.
 I have no clue how to programmatically write a key with proper permissions and configure its use.
 Maybe just WSL the problem away.